-IBS is an abbreviation and stands for "Irritable Bowel Syndrome" which in Swedish means hypersensitive, or easily irritated intestine.
-This means that you have a disorder in the intestine that affects its function and sensation.
-IBS is a chronic disease that can come and go a little in periods and which unfortunately lacks specific treatment in healthcare today.
+IBS is an abbreviation and stands for "Irritable Bowel Syndrome" which in Swedish means oversensitive, or easily irritated bowel.
+This means that you have a disorder in the bowel that affects its function and sensation.
+IBS is a chronic disease that can come and go for a while and which unfortunately lacks specific treatment in healthcare today.
 It is simply not known what causes IBS, but it is a harmless disease that is unfortunately becoming increasingly common, especially among young people.

-Even if you don't know why IBS occurs, you still know approximately what happens in the body.
-IBS is thought to be due to changes in the gut where the function and interaction between the muscles and nerves of the gut are out of balance.
+Even if you don't know why IBS occurs, you still know roughly what happens in the body.
+IBS is believed to be caused by changes in the gut where the function and interaction between the muscles and nerves of the gut become unbalanced.
 The interaction between the brain and the gut via nerves is also affected.
-Stress, anxiety and worry can trigger IBS symptoms but this is not considered a cause.
+Stress, anxiety and worry can trigger IBS symptoms but are not considered a cause.

 Common symptoms of IBS are: